2,4-Dihydroxybenzoic acid

-2,4-Dihydroxybenzoic acid (Resochin, sontochin, SN-7619, β-resorcylic acid) is a dihydroxybenzoic acid.
+2,4-Dihydroxybenzoic acid (β-resorcylic acid) is a dihydroxybenzoic acid.

 As a resorcylic acid, it is one of the three isomeric crystalline acids that are both carboxyl derivatives of resorcinol and dihydroxy derivatives of benzoic acid.
+Synthesis from resorcinol is via the Kolbe-Schmitt reaction.

 It is a degradation product of cyanidin glycosides from tart cherries in cell cultures.
 It is also a metabolite found in human plasma after cranberry juice consumption.

-Resochin is especially effective against avian malaria.
-Because the initial testing during the chemical development process used avian malaria its efficacy was recognised immediately.